 - Energy accumulator

 Summation in the denominator for calculating total energy in the MIMO channel.

 - Division output

 Normalized diversity combining by total energy in the MIMO channel.

-For an example of this block in use, see OSTBC Over 3x2 Rayleigh Fading Channel in the Communications System Toolbox documentation.
-The model shows the use of a rate ¾ OSTBC for 3 transmit and 2 receive antennas with BPSK modulation using independent fading links and AWGN.
+The OSTBC Over 3-by-2 Rayleigh Fading Channel example model uses OSTBC Encoder and OSTBC Combiner blocks configured to model rate ¾ OSTBC for 3 transmit and 2 receive antennas with BPSK modulation using independent fading links and AWGN

 Generate C and C++ code using Simulink® Coder™.